Bardia323/Language-Models/README.md

 # Language-Models
 Examples of semi-predictable paragraphs and texts to teach your Transformer Models.
-All examples below are AI generated and can be used to generate more.
-Since [Language models are one-shot learners](https://arxiv.org/abs/2007.09679).
+All examples below are AI generated and can be used to generate more since [Language models are one-shot learners](https://arxiv.org/abs/2007.09679).
 Most of these were tested on GPT-3, but there's no reason other well-trained language models cannot do the same.

 ## Adverts.
 ### For Marketing agencies.